E. Complaint Processes

 a.
 Faculty/Staff and Student Relationships:

 Angelo State University is committed to the promotion of professional and educational relationships and open channels of communication among all individuals.
 The faculty/staff and student relationship is of the highest value and impacts a student’s educational experience.
 Consensual relationships, including affectionate liaisons or other intimate or close relationships between faculty and students in a faculty members class or with whom the faculty member has an academic or instructional connection are prohibited.
 Faculty/staff with direct or indirect teaching, training, research oversight or direction, supervisory, advisory, or evaluative responsibility over the student should recognize and respect the ethical and professional boundaries that must exist in such situations.
+Failure to do so may constitute a violation of the Title IX policy of the University.
 If questions arise about situations involving faculty/staff and student relationships, they can be directed to the student’s Academic Dean, the Provost/Vice President of Academic Affairs, the Vice President for Student Affairs and Enrollment Management, or designee.

 6. Disability-Related Complaints